mazharz/learn-linux/src/markdown/011_history_and_manaual/index.md

----
-layout: post
-title: Chapter Eleven - History and manual
-pathToImage: ../../pic.jpg
----

 Ready to learn more?
 I would like to give you a bit of information on command line applications first.

-## What's a command?
+# What's a command?

 A command is either a program or a script (technically there are other stuff but not important here).
 A program is written in one of the programming languages (there are like hundreds of them) and then compiled into a binary file to be executed by the machine.
 On the other hand, a script is a file containing instructions which are translated into binary when run.
 So all in all, command is some sort of software that can be called to be executed.
 Calling a program is as simple as typing it's name in front of the prompt.

-## What is an argument?
+# What is an argument?

 It means additional data (options) that we pass to the command to customize it's behavior.
 Passing arguments in bash shell is as simple as writing the desired options after the command (with a space separating them).
 Take a look at this example: